openfaas/workshop/lab1.md

 > You can install Docker CE from the [Docker Store](https://store.docker.com).

+Note: As a last resort if you have an incompatible PC you can run the workshop on [https://labs.play-with-docker.com/](play-with-docker.com).

 ### Setup a single-node Docker Swarm

 OpenFaaS works with Docker Swarm and Kubernetes.
 For this workshop we will use Docker Swarm because it's easier to set up but there are [deployment guides for both options in the documentation](https://github.com/openfaas/faas/tree/master/guide).